 Recently, my interest shifted from applications of artificial intelligence to IoT (internet of things).
+After gaining knowledge as to how we’re interacting with chatbots disguised as customer service agents and how AI revolutionizes modern living., I wanted to do the same with IoT.
 You can call me a technophile or something like that, but getting in-depth with new technology is what I am passionate about.

 Here are some scenarios that may sound like fiction, but are possible with IoT.
 So, have a look: